A dutch oven with ratatouille cooking insideA dutch oven with ratatouille cooking inside

 Additionally, it’s important to season your Dutch oven regularly to maintain its non-stick surface and prevent rusting.
 To season your Dutch oven, preheat your oven to 350°F. Apply a thin layer of vegetable oil to the inside and outside of the Dutch oven, and place it in the oven for one hour.
 After an hour, turn off the oven and let the Dutch oven cool down before wiping off any excess oil.
 Repeat this process every few months or as needed.

-See also How to restore a retro hand blender for cooking?
+See also How to clean a brick oven for cooking?

 How often should you clean your Dutch oven after making ratatouille?